Contact information

 British Heart Foundation Clinical Research Fellow and DPhil Student

-My research seeks to understand the effects of left atrial blood flow on atrial cellular function, with a particular focus on inflammation and thrombogenesis.
-I hope that my work will contribute to our understanding of the mechanisms of atrial fibrillation and its relationship with ischaemic stroke, including the relevance of atrial cardiomyopathy, by combining both cellular analyses and advanced cardiac imaging (four-dimensional flow cardiac magnetic resonance).
-This work may help identify new tools for stroke risk stratification and novel therapeutic targets for atrial fibrillation and stroke.
+My research seeks to understand the effects of left atrial (LA) blood flow on atrial cellular function, with a particular focus on inflammation and thrombogenesis.
+I hope that my work will contribute to our understanding of the mechanisms of atrial fibrillation (AF) and its relationship with ischaemic stroke, including the relevance of the emerging concept of atrial cardiomyopathy (describing the underlying structural and functional changes of the LA, that may precede and drive AF itself), by combining both cellular transcriptomic analyses and advanced cardiac imaging (four-dimensional flow cardiac magnetic resonance imaging).
+This work may help identify novel paradigms and therapeutic targets for stroke risk stratification and prevention (of AF and stroke).